 Chronic inflammation of the eyelids without mass and without significant pain, caused by a dysfunctional meibomian gland or staph infection

 - Associated with seborrhea and rosacea

 - Crusty eyelids in the AM

-- Chronic blepharitis that does not respond to treatment may require biopsy to exclude eyelid tumors that can simulate the condition
+- Chronic blepharitis that does not respond to treatment may require a biopsy to exclude eyelid tumors that can simulate the condition

 Treat with warm compresses, irrigation, lid massage, and topical antibiotics for flare-ups